gnzlbg/static_vector/README.md

  and specifies the semantics that `fixed_capacity_vector` ought to have as if it were a standalone type.
 As a library component this delivers immediate value.

-Having the concise semantics of this type specified should be helpful for those that want to generalize the `Allocator` interface to allow implementing `fixed_capacity_vector` as a `std::vector` with a custom allocator.
-And for those that want to simplify the standard library specification or implementation by special casing this type from some other type (e.g., `small_vector`).
+I hope that having the concise semantics of this type specified will also be helpful for those that want to generalize the `Allocator` interface to allow implementing `fixed_capacity_vector` as a `std::vector` with a custom allocator.

 ## <a id="STORAGE"></a>4.1 Storage/Memory Layout